emilbustos/emilbustos.github.io/_pages/about.md

 My research interests are in labor economics, empirical corporate finance and applied microeconomics.

-I study the factors enable or constrain firms to grow.
+I study the factors enable or constrain firm growth.
 In particular, I focus on the role of collective bargaining agreements, bank finance and commercial insurance.

 Welcome to my web page!